 Offerings of fresh waterlily flowers (Nymphaea) have been placed beneath this Buddha statue in Bodhgaya.
 (Photo copyright © by Kaj Halberg)

 To followers of The Buddha, the pipal tree, beneath which Siddharta Gautama obtained nirvana, was called the Bodhi tree (‘tree of enlightenment’).
-When this species was described scientifically by Swedish botanist Carl Linnaeus in 1753, he named it Ficus religiosa (‘sacred fig tree’). – Read more about this species elsewhere on this website, see Plants: Pipal and banyan – two sacred fig trees.
+When this species was described scientifically by Swedish botanist Carl Linnaeus in 1753, he named it Ficus religiosa (‘sacred fig tree’).
+Read more about this tree on the page Plants: Pipal and banyan – two sacred fig trees.

 The circular shape of the Buddhist dharma wheel represents the perfection of the dharma, the teachings of the Buddha.
 The rim represents concentration during meditation, while the hub represents moral discipline.
 At the centre is a Daoist yin-yang symbol, where yin represents the dark, or negative forces, and yang the bright, or positive forces, the two being intertwined, symbolizing that they are interconnected.
 The deer, kneeling beside the dharma wheel, symbolize the deer garden at Sarnath, where Siddharta gave his first lessons.

-Buddhist dharma wheel on the Jokhang Temple, Lhasa, Tibet. – Read more about this temple elsewhere on this website, see Travel episodes: Tibet 1987 – Tibetan summer.
+Buddhist dharma wheel on the Jokhang Temple, Lhasa, Tibet.
+This temple is presented in detail on the page Travel episodes – Tibet 1987: Tibetan summer.
 (Photo copyright © by Kaj Halberg)

 State religion during Emperor Ashoka’s reign